 This ensures that at most one of the $x_j$ for $j\in I^F_{v,i}$ can be $1$, meaning that for all pairs of tiles attacking each other, there is only one chess piece placed on one of them.
 This construction leads in many cases to duplicate constraints, which we can simply remove at the end to optimize the program.

-If we now maximize with the objective function $\sum_{i = 1}^m x_i$, which is the number of chess pieces, we have a translation of the maximal domination problem for non-attacking rook or queen into an integer linear programming problem.
+If we now maximize with the objective function $\sum_{i = 1}^m x_i$, which is the number of chess pieces, we have a translation of the maximum domination problem for non-attacking rooks or queens into an integer linear programming problem.
 This is one of the classical approaches to solve chessboard domination problems and is described in more detail in~\cite{foulds_application_1984}.

-To translate the minimal independent domination problem, we need additional constraints to guarantee the domination of the polycube.
+To translate the minimum independent domination problem, we need additional constraints to guarantee the domination of the polycube.
 For each tile of the polycube, we construct a set $A_i^F$ consisting of the tile $i$ and all tiles that can attack the tile $i$ using one movement of the piece $F$; note that $A_i^R\subset A^Q_i$.
 We add the following constraint to our integer linear programming problem for each tile $i$:

-This ensures that each tile is guarded, since for each tile at least one of the $x_j$ in $A_i^F$ must be $1$, meaning a chess piece is either placed on the tile or one can attack the tile.
+This ensures that each tile is guarded, since for each tile at least one of the $x_j$ in $A_i^F$ must be $1$, meaning that a chess piece is either placed on the tile or one can attack the tile.

-Combining the two sets of constraints, we get the minimal independent domination integer linear programming problem for queens or rooks.
+Combining the two sets of constraints, we get the minimum independent domination integer linear programming problem for queens or rooks.

 \begin{tool} As a tool to help further research, we designed a small helper program based on the Julia library.
 It uses the exhaustive search provided by the proprietary solver Gurobi on the previously discussed ILP model to find all possible combinations of placing $d$ non-attacking queens on a polyomino~\cite{GadgetCheck}. \end{tool}